Phantomojo/GhostWhisper/README.md

 - HTTP transport implemented with retry and logging.
 - Comprehensive logging to `ghostwhisper-devlog.txt` for all actions.
 - Unit and integration tests covering message serialization, transport, routing, and CLI.

-## Phase 2: FastAPI Receiver & Listen Command

-- FastAPI backend server in `src/backend/app.py` with `/receive` POST endpoint.
+- FastAPI backend server with async message handling and CORS support.
-- Async handling of incoming messages with CORS enabled for localhost.
-- CLI `listen` command to start FastAPI server on specified port (default 8000).
-- Incoming messages streamed live in CLI and saved to `received_messages.log`.
-- Graceful shutdown handling and detailed logging of listener events.
-- Thorough backend and integration tests for message receiving and CLI listening.
+- Automatic client discovery with transport detection.
+- Interactive CLI GUI with chat window and transport selection.

 ---

-## Installation & Setup
+## 📦 Installation & Setup

 1. Clone the repository.